tuan123123/tAI/README.md

-An AI agent with frontend
+An AI agent with NextJs frontend and backend with LangChain